gsingers/search_engineering/README.md

 2. [cURL](https://curl.se/) and [wget](https://www.gnu.org/software/wget/)

-NOTE: If you are on a Mac, you will probably want to enable the `VirtioFS` option for I/O.
+NOTE: If you are on a Mac, you will probably want to enable the `VirtioFS` option for I/O.  Even with that on, file I/O performance is not great.
+YMMV.

 Our basic setup will be to run the Gitpod dockerfile (published as `gsingers/search_engineering` on Docker Hub, with the appropriate networking and volume mounts to provide a standard dev environment while also allowing for local file editing.